Diwan Buta Singh

 Diwan Buta Singh (born 1826) was a Sikh official, journalist, writer, and printer.
 He served as Maharani Jind Kaur's household minister (diwan) and was the vice-president of the Lahore Singh Sabha.
 According to Kuka literature, he was the first man to print a copy of the Guru Granth Sahib, the primary Sikh scripture.

 Biography

 Early years

 He was born in Lahore in 1826 into a Kalal family to a father named Gurdial Singh.
 In his early vocation, he served as the household minister and retainer of Jind Kaur of the Sikh Empire.
-Just prior to the Second Anglo-Sikh war, he tried to provoke anti-British feelings amongst the local people in the name of Jind Kaur.
+Just prior to the Second Anglo-Sikh War, he tried to provoke anti-British feelings amongst the local people in the name of Jind Kaur.
 He was one of the last employees of the ruling Sikh Empire.
 After the Multan Rebellion, he was imprisoned by the British, who had already suspecting him of anti-British proclivities, such as the Prema Plot.
 He was deported from Punjab and imprisoned in Allahabad prison for seven years.
-He was released from incarceration in the mid-1850's and returned to Lahore after his release, where he quickly regained his lost prestige.
+He was released from incarceration in the mid-1850s and returned to Lahore after his release, where he quickly regained his lost prestige.